DPP & Compliance··10 min read

 What They Should Hear Instead

-Materials composition, repairability scores, spare parts availability, warranty terms, supplier identifiers, product serial numbers, end-of-life instructions — this is the same data that powers warranty registration, customer support, spare parts commerce, and product recall management.
-Every manufacturer that runs a functional after-sales operation already has most of this data.
-It is spread across ERP tables, PDF datasheets, supplier portals, and product engineers' inboxes — but it exists.
+The data DPP requires is not unique to DPP.
+Materials composition, repairability scores, spare parts availability, warranty terms, supplier identifiers, product serial numbers, end-of-life instructions — this is the same data that powers warranty registration, customer support, spare parts commerce, and recall management.
+Every manufacturer with a functional after-sales operation already has most of it.
+It lives across ERP tables, PDF datasheets, supplier portals, and product engineers' inboxes — but it exists.

 The DPP Compliance Timeline and Why Early Movers Win